ciankc/REMtrack/README.md

 <img src="images/bar.png" alt="bar" class="inline"/>

 Additionally, the Jawbone up (motion based IMU sensor on wrist) tends to overestimate PSG total sleep time and sleep efficiency.
-For this wearable, "sound sleep” was positively associated with PSG time in N2 and time in REM.
+For this wearable, "sound sleep” was positively associated with PSG time in N2 and time in REM, but REM stages were not able to be uniquely identified.

 <img src="images/jawbone.png" alt="jawbone" class="inline"/>